L. Felipe Restrepo: Biography

 Judge Restrepo has served as a United States Court of Appeals Judge for the Third Circuit since 2016.
 Judge Restrepo previously served as a United States District Court Judge for the Eastern District of Pennsylvania from 2013 to 2016, and as a United States Magistrate Judge for the Eastern District of Pennsylvania from 2006 to 2013, where he presided over a variety of criminal and civil matters.
-He was a partner at the Philadelphia law firm of Krasner & Restrepo (with civil rights attorney and current Philadelphia District Attorney Larry Krasner) from 1993 to 2006.
+He was a partner at the Philadelphia law firm of Krasner & Restrepo (with current Philadelphia District Attorney Larry Krasner) from 1993 to 2006.
 From 1990 to 1993, he served as an Assistant Federal Defender in the Eastern District of Pennsylvania, and from 1987 to 1990 as an Assistant Defender with the Defender Association of Philadelphia.

 Judge Restrepo has served in a variety of teaching positions.
 Since 1993, he has been an Adjunct Professor teaching Trial Advocacy at Temple University Beasley School of Law.
 From 1997 to 2009, he also served as an Adjunct Professor teaching Trial Advocacy at the University of Pennsylvania Law School.

 Judge Restrepo received his B.A. from the University of Pennsylvania in 1981 and his J.D. from Tulane Law School in 1986.

 Judge Luis Felipe Restrepo was born in Medellín, Colombia, and was raised in Northern Virginia.
 He was sworn in as a United States Citizen on September 7, 1993.